Rob Baker (cricketer)

 Robert Michael Baker (born 24 July 1975) is an Australian former first-class cricketer who played for Western Australia.
 He played as a right-handed batsman and occasional slow left-arm orthodox bowler.

 He showed great promise as a junior cricketer – being a skillful middle-order batsman and handy bowler.
-He was represented the Australian Under 19 side in 1993 and 1994 (as captain) and attended the Commonwealth Bank Cricket Academy in 1994.
+He represented the Australian Under 19 side in 1993 and 1994 (as captain) and attended the Commonwealth Bank Cricket Academy in 1994.
 He became a regular in the Western Australian side, but a debilitating onset of chronic fatigue syndrome forced him from the game when he was only 26 years old.

 Baker was the second player and first Western Australian to take a hat-trick in a domestic one-day match.

-Baker would moist likely play for Australia but unfortunately got chronic fatigue.